Christoffer91/Copilot-dashboard/README.md

 - Dataset persistence uses `localStorage` but is **off by default** and requires explicit opt-in each session via the “Save dataset on this device” checkbox.
 - Encrypted snapshots use Web Crypto; keep your password safe—there is no recovery.

+## Security Review (2025-12-09)

+### Accepted Risks

+1. **CDN Dependencies** — External libraries (Chart.js, PapaParse, xlsx, etc.) are loaded from `cdn.jsdelivr.net`.
+While Subresource Integrity (SRI) hashes are in place to prevent tampering, there is a theoretical supply chain risk if the CDN is compromised with new library versions. **Decision:** Accepted for internet-hosted deployment; SRI provides adequate protection.
+Review at next security assessment.

+2. **localStorage with Anonymized Data** — The dashboard caches data in `localStorage` when users opt-in. **Decision:** Accepted because all uploaded Viva Insights data is anonymized (no PII).
+If future use cases involve identifiable data, this should be revisited.

+### Mitigations in Place
+- Strict Content Security Policy (CSP) restricting script sources
+- SRI hashes on all CDN-loaded scripts
+- Safe DOM manipulation using `textContent` (no `innerHTML` with user data)
+- AES-256-GCM encryption for snapshots with PBKDF2 key derivation
+- Console logging suppressed in production (DEBUG flag = false)

 ## Dependencies (runtime)
 - CDN: `pako` (gzip), `chart.js`, `papaparse`, `gif.js`, `xlsx`, `html2canvas`, `jspdf`, Inter font.
 - Local: `assets/vendor/fflate.min.js` (compression fallback), `assets/sharepoint-static-assets.js` (SharePoint bundle styling), `assets/copilot-dashboard.js/css`.